hhanh00/zcash-walletd/README.md

 it offers a REST interface that can be useful in other scenarios.

-For instance, it implements a subset of the `monero-wallet` API, which allows it to be used interchangeably.
+For instance, it implements a subset of the `monero-wallet` API, which allows it to be used interchangeably in some cases.

 ## Features

-- `zcash-walletd` maps accounts and subaccounts to diversified addresses,
+### Account Management

+Create diversified addresses on demand and map them to account # and sub account #.
+BTCPay associates each store to an account and each invoice into a sub account.

-- Millions of accounts and sub accounts are supported without significant performance loss,
+Millions of accounts and sub accounts are supported without significant performance loss.

-- can be used to monitor the zcash blockchain for incoming transactions
-- can call an external URL on new transactions
-- Cold wallet - `zcash-walletd` does not use seeds or secret keys
+### Monitor the Blockchain and detect incoming payments

+When a customer pays an invoice, `zcash-walletd` sees the received notes and makes a REST/POST request to notify the payment gateway.

+Partial payments are supported.

+### Security

+Wallet is view only and does not contain the main account seed or secret key.

 ## Build